Tzvet05/INDULC/README.md

 #### Help

-`-h --help`
+`-h|--help`

 The "help" option displays the usage help.
 It doesn't run the assembling process.

-#### Macro warnings

-`-m --macro-warnings=no|[yes]`

-When the "macro warnings" option is disabled, the syntax warnings for macros whose identifier is identical to a flag mnemonic, to a register mnemonic, to a number, to the label definition keyword or to the macro definition keyword are muted.

 #### Output characters

-`-c --output-chars=[no]|yes`
+`-c|--output-chars=[no]|yes`

-When the "output characters" option is enabled, the assembled machine code is written in the outfile using characters (`0` and `1`) rather than actual raw bits.
+When the "output characters" option is enabled, the assembled machine code is written in the output file using characters (`0` and `1`) rather than actual raw bits.
 This is useful for debugging as the machine code is produced in a human-readable form.

+#### Macro warnings

+`-m|--macro-warnings=no|[yes]`

+When the "macro warnings" option is disabled, the syntax warnings for macros whose identifiers are identical to a flag mnemonic, to a register mnemonic, to a number, to the label definition keyword or to the macro definition keyword are muted.

+#### Syntax only

+`-s|--syntax-only=[no]|yes`

+When the "syntax only" option is enabled, INDULC runs the preprocessing, the symbol table resolution and the syntax checking but not the assembling.

+#### Output file

+`-o|--output-file {file}|[a.out]`

+`{file}` is the name of the output file.

+The "output file" option can be used to specify the name of the output file in which the assembled machine code is written.
+If the output file does not exist, INDULC will create it and name it accordingly to this option.
+If it already exists, INDULC must have writing permissions for it.

+#### ISA file

+`-i|--isa-file {file}|[isa.json]`

+`{file}` is the name of the ISA file.

+The "isa file" option can be used to specify the name of the input Json file from which the ISA is read.
+INDULC must have reading permissions for it.

 ### Makefile rules